WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/_Sessions/Drakkenheim - Session 0.md

 ### **The Founding of Drakkenheim**

 As explorers and settlers came to Delmarva, they found the land inhospitable and harsh.
 It was the Drakken Guard who offered protection and sanctuary within the walls of a burgeoning city, which they named Drakkenheim.
-Over time, Drakkenheim grew into a thriving metropolis, and it was unique in its relationship with the ancient order. [[Drakkenheim/Factions/The Drakkenguard\|The Drakkenguard]] began to focus not only on protecting the continent but also on healing those who were beyond the abilities of common healers.
+Over time, Drakkenheim grew into a thriving metropolis, and it was unique in its relationship with the ancient order. [[Drakkenheim/Factions/The Drakken Guard\|The Drakken Guard]] began to focus not only on protecting the continent but also on healing those who were beyond the abilities of common healers.

 As the city prospered, it attracted powerful wizards, scholars, and adventurers.
 Drakkenheim soon became a center of magical learning and research. [[Drakkenheim/Factions/The Amethyst Academy\|The Amethyst Academy]] was founded, dedicated to the study of abjuration, enchantment, and divination, and it attracted some of the brightest minds from across the realms.